Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

 Intuitively, the agent state retains information from history to select actions and update itself.
 But how ought this information be quantified?
 In this section, we offer a formal approach based on information theory \citep{shannon1948mathematical}.
 Attributing precise meaning to {\it information} affords coherent characterization and analysis of information retained by an agent as well as forgetting and plasticity, which are subjects we will discuss in subsequent sections.

-The agent state $U_t$ is a random variable since it depends on other random variables, including the agent's experience $H_t$ through that time and possible algorithmic randomness arising in sampling from $\psi(\cdot|U_{t-1}, A_{t-1}, O_t)$.
-A simple way of quantifying the information content of $U_t$ is in terms of the minimal number of bits that suffices for a lossless encoding.
-Or, using a unit of measurement more convenient for analysis of machine learning, the number of nats; there are $\ln 2$ nats per bit.
+\textbf{Quantifying information as length of lossless encoding.} \\ The agent state $U_t$ is a random variable since it depends on other random variables.
+First, it depends on the agent's experience $H_t$ up till time $t$.
+Second, it may also depend on algorithmic randomness arising in agent state transitions.
+An intuitive way of quantifying the information content of $U_t$ is in terms of the minimal number of bits that suffices for a lossless encoding.
+Or, using a unit of measurement more convenient for analysis of machine learning, the number of nats; there are $\log_2 e$ bits per nat.

+\textbf{Entropy as a proxy for nats required.} \\ \henrik{To facilitate analysis, we will use entropy $\Ent(U_t)$ as a proxy for lossless encoding length; that is, the number of nats that is necessary and sufficient for storing the agent state $U_t$.
+Thus, we will use entropy $\Ent(U_t)$ as a proxy for information content. }